WDTW (AM)

-WDTW (1310 kHz) is a commercial AM radio station licensed to Dearborn, Michigan, and serving the Detroit metropolitan area.
+WDTW (1310 kHz, "La Z 1310 & 107.9") is a commercial AM radio station licensed to Dearborn, Michigan, United States, and serving the Detroit metropolitan area.
 Owned by Pedro Zamora, the station broadcasts a Spanish-language radio format branded as La Z 1310.
-It features Regional Mexican, Spanish-language Contemporary Hits and Mexican Pop.
-The studios and offices are on Goddard Road in Taylor, Michigan.
+It features Spanish-language contemporary hit radio, Latin pop, reggaeton and regional Mexican.
+The radio studios and offices are on Goddard Road in Taylor, Michigan.

 WDTW is powered at 5,000 watts.
 It uses a directional antenna with a six-tower array.
 The transmitter is on Monroe Boulevard near Interstate 94 in Taylor.
 Programming is also heard on 85-watt FM translator W300DI at 107.9 MHz in Detroit.